debops/debops/docs/ansible/roles/debops.users/defaults-detailed.rst

   is not specified or ``False``, the user account and group will be a "normal" account and group with UID and GID >= 1000.

+``chroot``
+  Optional, boolean.
+If defined and ``True``, a given user account is configured to support SFTPonly operation, and certain defaults are changed if not overridden by other parameters.

+  The owner of the home directory will be the ``root`` account instead of the user, to allow chrooting to that directory, the home directory group will be the primary group of a given user.
+The default permissions are set to ``0751``.

+  The default shell is set based on the :envvar:`users__chroot_shell` variable, by default it will be :file:`/usr/sbin/nologin`.
+Any dotfiles configured globally or for that UNIX account are not installed due to permission issues in the home directory.

+  The account will be added to UNIX groups specified in the :envvar:`users__chroot_groups` variable, by default ``sftponly``.
+See the :ref:`debops.sshd` role for details about configuring the SFTPonly access in OpenSSH server.

 ``uid``
   Optional.
 Specify the UID of the UNIX user account.